Wednesday, May 6, 2026

 4122026 - 4132026 Safely parked at Todd & Kate's, thus ending the first phase of this trip where we will spend a week in an Airbnb.

-Once settles we enjoyed a salad and delicious sausage rolls.
+Once settled we enjoyed a salad and delicious sausage rolls.

 The next day was all about getting ready for the trip to Victoria.
 I decided to go ahead and take the Van, mostly because I will have all my stuff with me.
 Also I will not be taking up space in the car so it can be packed for a week in a Airbnb.
 I also want to be able to say I took my Van on the Coho Ferry.